Huron County Courthouse

 They can not do your research for you or answer research questions.

 They can, however, direct you to where you can find the public records.

-*Marriage records from 1815 to the present.
+*Probate Court *Marriage records from 1815 to the present.

 *Birth and Death records from 1867 to 1908.
 Remember that it was not the law to record births or deaths until 1867.

 *Guardianship records and Settlement records and Appointment of Administrator/Executor from 1815 to the present.